 Why Habitat Restoration?

 Salmon are an important species to the Pacific Northwest.
 They play a critical role in our marine and freshwater ecosystems, our economy, our recreation, our culture and our history.
 We think they should also play a role in our future.
-However, salmon and their habitat are in trouble.
-Human actions through generations have degraded many key habitats that salmon depend on, such as streams, rivers, estuaries and coastal environments.
+However, salmon and their habitats are in trouble.
+Much of the habitat salmon depend on has been degraded by human actions across generations.
+Many of our streams, rivers, estuaries, and coastal environments are in a state of decline with decreased water quality, less vegetative cover, less spawning gravels, higher temperatures, higher silt and fine sediments.
 The degradation of this habitat has helped contribute to a dramatic decline in the number of salmon in our region.

 NOSC looks for areas where degraded habitat can be repaired.
 Restored and created habitat provides increased feeding, resting and spawning opportunities for salmon, which has contributed to the success of out-migrating and returning salmonids in our local watersheds.
 We know that we may never recover habitat or salmon to historic levels, but we believe we can repair habitat and boost salmon number towards historic abundance.
 Restoring habitat will benefit both salmon and people.